josego85/livescore-cli/README.md

     positional arguments:
       LEAGUE          The league for which the details have to be displayed.
-                                   Allowed values are [bundesliga, ligue1, seriea, bpl, portugal, laliga].
+                                   Allowed values are [bundesliga, ligue1, seriea, bpl, portugal, laliga, paraguay].
 For multiple choices, separate each league name by a space.

     optional arguments: